-- Dinner and accommodation in Port McNeill on August 1, 2018 - All meals and accommodation in Port McNeill on August 2, 2018 - A full day of professional-level wildlife photography instruction, with special emphasis given to the unique wildlife and other subject matter we will encounter on this trip. - All food and accommodation while aboard the Ocean Light II - A highly-experienced skipper and aquatic-mammals guide and a professional photography guide - A great cook and crew - Use of Zodiac® and kayaks and all associated safety gear (life jackets, etc.) - Jaw-dropping scenery, fascinating Marine Mammals, and wonderful photo ops!
+- All meals and accommodation in Port McNeill beginning on the evening of Day 1 (see Itinerary) - A day of professional-level wildlife photography instruction, with emphasis given to the unique wildlife we will encounter on this trip.

+- All food and accommodation while aboard the Ocean Light II - A highly-experienced skipper and aquatic-mammals guide and a professional photography guide - A great cook and crew - Use of Zodiac® and kayaks and all associated safety gear (life jackets, etc.) - Jaw-dropping scenery, great marine mammals, and amazing photo ops!